 But what about the PS5 and Xbox Series X?
 I’ll probably still get a PS5 in the future – after all, no matter how good GeForce Now is, Sony’s exclusives won’t be on the service.
 And there’s no way I’m missing out on Last of Us 2 and the next Uncharted.

-As for the Xbox Series X – if all the games Microsoft is making for its next gen console are also going to arrive on PC – and likely GeForce Now (especially if they are also on Steam), then why would I want to buy a new Xbox console when I could just stream to my existing Nvidia Shield console – which also supports GeForce Now?
+As for the Xbox Series X – if all the games Microsoft is making for its next gen console are also going to arrive on PC – and likely GeForce Now (especially if they are also on Steam), then why would I want to pay the Xbox Series X price when I could just stream to my existing Nvidia Shield console – which also supports GeForce Now?

 Not long ago, Microsoft’s Phil Spencer said that Google and Amazon were Xbox’s chief competitors now, not Sony and Nintendo.
 I think Microsoft should now be more worried about Nvidia.